CMSgov/ab2d-website/_pages/claims-data-details.md

 AB2D provides claims based on the current information available.
 A claim may later be canceled at any time.

-A claim is canceled when all versions of the claim are marked as canceled.
+A claim is canceled when all versions (Claim IDs) in the Claim Group are marked as canceled.

 To detect updated claims the following fields on each claim must be tracked:

 - Claim Group ID: unique ID of the claim which is the same regardless of the claim version
 - Claim ID: unique ID of the claim version which changes for each version of a claim
-- Updated Date: when the most recent change was made to the claim
+- Last Updated: when the most recent change to the claim was received by AB2D
-- Status: the current status of the claim
+- Claim Status: the current status of the claim

 ### Example scenario